-Any interest accrued or received on the net carrying amount of the impaired loan is included in investment income or applied to the principal of the loan, depending on the assessment of the collectability of the loan.
-Mortgage loans deemed to be uncollectible or that have been foreclosed are charged off against the valuation allowances and subsequent recoveries, if any, are credited to the valuation allowances.
-Changes in valuation allowances are reported in investment related gains (losses), net on the consolidated statements of income.
+Any interest accrued or received on the net carrying amount of the impaired loan is included in investment income, net of related expenses, or applied to the principal of the loan, depending on the assessment of the collectability of the loan.
+Mortgage loans deemed to be uncollectible or that have been foreclosed are charged off against the allowance for credit losses and subsequent recoveries, if any, are credited to the allowance for credit losses.
+Changes in allowance for credit losses are reported in investment related gains (losses), net.